Whale-Finance-Blockchain/whale-finance-frontend/README.md

   - *Flexibility and Use Cases:* Whale Finance offers flexibility in the investment flow, allowing investments at various stages and using oracles for continuous fund pricing.
 Besides investment funds that resemble traditional funds, the platform can also be used for managing DAO treasuries, where decisions are made through votes by quotaToken holders.

-- *Why XRPL EVM Sidechain?*
+- *Why Areon?*

-  - *High Transaction Throughput:* The XRPL EVM Sidechain's capacity for up to 1000 transactions per second ensures efficient handling of high-volume activities, crucial for Asset Management Projects, like Whale Finance.
+  - *High Transaction Throughput:* The capacity for up to 1000 transactions per second ensures efficient handling of high-volume activities, crucial for Asset Management Projects, like Whale Finance.

-  - *Fast Transaction Confirmation Times:* With a block time of 5 seconds, the sidechain offers rapid transaction processing, beneficial for the timely execution of DeFi operations.
+  - *Fast Transaction Confirmation Times:* With a short block time, the chain offers rapid transaction processing, beneficial for the timely execution of DeFi operations.

   - *Full Ethereum Virtual Machine Compatibility:* Its compatibility with the EVM allows easy integration or migration of Solidity-based smart contracts, tapping into Ethereum's established tools and community resources.
 Whale Finance is built in EVM and it's crucial to have opportunity to add the last updates of Ethereum in the project.